Preetamk97/Java-Notes/44-Static-Polymorphism.md

 			// For each x (which might be an object of any 1 of the 3 classes - Car, Bicycle, and Boat) - The selection of the correct go() method which is to be applied on the object x (i.e the exact go() method which belongs the parent class of object x) - Is decided during the compile time.

-			// This is an example of Static Polymorphism.
+			// This is an example of Static Polymorphism / CompileTime Polymorphism.

 			// Static (compile time) polymorphism is the polymorphism exhibited at compile time.
 Here, Java compiler knows which method is called.
 		}
 	}